Prometheus-X-association/edge-computing/docs/design-document.md

     - goal: keep the data within the privacy zone determined by the contract between the Data- and Cloud Providers
     - using only reliable infrastructure
-  - privacy zone of PrivateData is determined
+  - Privacy zone of PrivateData is determined
     - making use of Connector and Contract services
-  - privacy zones of worker nodes / edge sites have already been determined
+  - Privacy zones of worker nodes / edge sites have already been determined
-  - software artifact is created
+  - Software artifact is created
     - processing function is gathered via the Connector
-    - consent related data (e.g. AccessToken) is also added
+    - consent related data (e.g., AccessToken) is also added
-  - tailor-made Kubernetes/Knative scheduler selects the worker node(s) / edge site(s) within the privacy zone
+  - Tailor-made Kubernetes/Knative scheduler selects the worker node(s) / edge site(s) within the privacy zone
     - making use of novel scheduler algorithms
     - other optimization constraints, objectives can also be taken into account
-  - software artifact is deployed to the selected worker node(s) / reliable Edge Site(s)
+  - Software artifact is deployed to the selected worker node(s) / reliable Edge Site(s)
     - option 1: container (CaaS)
     - option 2: function (FaaS)
   - PrivateData is gathered by the artifact
     - privacy-preserving data sharing is requested from the Connector
-  - processing function is executed on PrivateData at a reliable Edge Site
+  - Processing function is executed on PrivateData at a reliable Edge Site
-  - result is provided
+  - Result is provided
   - PrivateData is deleted at the Edge Site
-  - software artifact (function / container) is destroyed at the Edge Site
+  - Software artifact (function / container) is destroyed at the Edge Site

-More details of the communications related to scenario 1 are given
+More details of the communications related to Scenario 1 are given
 here: [Dynamic Behaviour](#dynamic-behaviour)

 #### Scenario 2: Efficient Near-data Processing